 If you don’t have experience in Product Management today, I recommend starting your PM career path working on a non-IoT product to get your feet wet before jumping into the more complex world of IoT.
 Having a few releases under your belt on either hardware or software products will make it a lot easier to get the attention of IoT companies.

 2. Understand the Full IoT Technology Stack, and Be an Expert in at Least One Layer

 Although we call them IoT “products,” in reality as an IoT PM, you are building a system.
 That’s because an IoT product has five layers of technology, which is what we call the IoT Technology Stack.
 These layers are:

 - Device hardware

 - Cloud platform

 - Cloud applications

 If this concept is new to you, I recommend reading my IoT Primer for Product Managers.

-As you can see, IoT products have a lot more complexity than, say, a Cloud product, which only has the two Cloud layers listed above.
+As you can see, IoT products are a lot more complex than, say, a Cloud product, which only has the two Cloud layers listed above.
 And each of these five layers could be considered a product in its own right.
 So managing an IoT product is like managing a portfolio of five products.